ruhancmendes/Local-Turistico/README.md

 - Figma for design and prototyping.

 ## 📄 About the Project
-The goal of this project was to create a simple web page, applying the fundamentals of HTML and CSS.
-The focus was on:
+The goal of this project was to create a web page about a tourist attraction using the fundamentals learned, without any prior guidance or predefined project.
+The focus is on:

 - Structuring content with semantic HTML.
 - Styling the page using CSS.